Best Affordable Places to Live in Mississippi in 2025

 The Takeaway

 Thinking about relocating to the Magnolia State?
 There are small towns, big cities, and affordable suburbs that may suit your budget, career goals, and lifestyle.
-While the cost of living by state can vary year to year, Mississippians generally enjoy affordable prices on everyday expenses wherever in the state they choose to put down roots.
+While the cost of living by state can vary year to year, Mississippians generally find affordable prices on everyday expenses wherever in the state they choose to put down roots.
+From beachy towns to dynamic cities, you’re likely to find an affordable and enjoyable lifestyle in the state.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.